posixenjoyer/strap/README.md

                     🥩🥩🥩🥩🥩🥩🥩🥩🥩🥩🥩
     🔫 Strap 🔫

         The brains of the operation.
-Think of it as a mini "init.d" subsystem.
+Think of it as a mini "init.d"-esque subsystem.

     All files in the ./straps directory will be executed by strap.